nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 4.0a4, released 27 September 2014.
+    The latest version is coverage.py 4.0a4, released 25 January 2015.
     It is supported on Python versions 2.6 through 3.4, PyPy 2.2 through 2.4,
     and PyPy3 2.3 and 2.4.
     **This is a pre-release build.
 The usual warnings about possible bugs apply.**